 - To drain the extra oil, take the cutlet out of the oil and hold it vertically above your pot for a couple of seconds.

 - After that, move it to a tray lined with paper towels or a wire rack.
 Keep it upright if you can to allow the extra oil to drain.

 - Before adding the next piece of chicken, use a fine-mesh skimmer to remove all the crumbs from the oil.
 These crumbs may burn and the oil could darken if you don’t remove them.
 As you deep-fry, be sure to maintain the oil clean.

 Tonkatsu Sauce Recipe

-- In a bowl, combine the soy sauce, ginger, ketchup, garlic, brown sugar, mirin, and Worcestershire sauce.
+- Mix the soy sauce, ginger, ketchup, garlic, brown sugar, mirin, and Worcestershire sauce in a bowl.